Emoji: Variation and ambiguity

 Emoji characters vary slightly between platforms within the limits in meaning defined by the Unicode specification, as companies have tried to provide artistic presentations of ideas and objects.
 For example, following an Apple tradition, the calendar emoji on Apple products always shows July 17, the date in 2002 Apple announced its iCal calendar application for macOS.
 This led some Apple product users to initially nickname July 17 "World Emoji Day".
 Other emoji fonts show different dates or do not show a specific one.

 Some Apple emoji are very similar to the SoftBank standard, since SoftBank was the first Japanese network on which the iPhone launched.
 For example, is female on Apple and SoftBank standards but male or gender-neutral on others.

-Journalists have noted that the ambiguity of emoji has allowed them to take on culture-specific meanings not present in the original glyphs.
+Journalists have noted that the ambiguity of emoji has allowed them to take on culture-specific meanings not present in the original graphemes.
 For example, has been described as being used in English-language communities to signify "non-caring fabulousness" and "anything from shutting haters down to a sense of accomplishment".
 Unicode manuals sometimes provide notes on auxiliary meanings of an object to guide designers on how emoji may be used, for example noting that some users may expect to stand for "a reserved or ticketed seat, as for an airplane, train, or theater".

 Controversial emoji

 Evolution of the pistol emoji as rendered by stock Android systems.
 From left to right: Jelly Bean (pistol), KitKat (blunderbuss), Lollipop (revolver), Oreo (revolver) and Pie (water gun).

 Some emoji have been involved in controversy due to their perceived meanings.
 Multiple arrests and imprisonments have followed the usage of pistol, knife, and bomb emoji in ways that authorities deemed credible threats.

 In the lead-up to the 2016 Summer Olympics, the Unicode Consortium considered proposals to add several Olympic-related emoji, including medals and events such as handball and water polo.
 By October 2015, these candidate emoji included "rifle" and "modern pentathlon".
 However, in 2016, Apple and Microsoft opposed these two emoji, and the characters were added without emoji presentations, meaning that software is expected to render them in black-and-white rather than color, and emoji-specific software such as onscreen keyboards will generally not include them.
-In addition, while the original incarnations of the modern pentathlon emoji depicted its five events, including a man pointing a gun, the final glyph contains a person riding a horse, along with a laser pistol target in the corner.
+In addition, while the original incarnations of the modern pentathlon emoji depicted its five events, including a man pointing a gun, the final grapheme contains a person riding a horse, along with a laser pistol target in the corner.